jkotan/nexdatas.taurusgui/README.rst

 .. code-block:: console

-	  $ python setup.py install
+	  $ python3 setup.py install

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Bookworm, Bullseye, Buster and  Ubuntu Lunar, Jammy, Focal  packages can be found in the HDRI repository.
+Debian Bookworm, Bullseye, Buster and  Ubuntu Oracular, Lunar, Jammy  packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key